-A study of various types of equations and inequalities, functions and their inverses, theory of higher degree equations, systems of equations, determinants, logarithms and exponentials, and applications.
+A study of various types of equations and inequalities, functions and their inverses, theory of higher degree equations, systems of equations,

 MATH 120R College Algebra with Review

 A combination of topics in Intermediate Algebra and College Algebra.
 A study of various types of equations and inequalities, functions and their graphs, inverse functions, systems of equations, determinants, logarithms and exponential applications.